Alex Henshall

-Alex Charles Henshall (born 15 February 1994) is an English footballer who plays as a winger for Southern League club Melksham Town.
+Alex Charles Henshall (born 15 February 1994) is an English footballer who plays as a winger.

 Henshall began his football career with hometown club Swindon Town before joining Manchester City as a 16-year-old.
 He spent spells on loan with Chesterfield, for whom he made his Football League debut, Bristol Rovers and Ipswich Town before signing a permanent contract with the latter in 2014.
 A loan to Blackpool preceded a couple of months with Scottish Premiership club Kilmarnock in 2016.
 He then played non-league football with Margate, Braintree Town, Nuneaton Town and Darlington before returning to Nuneaton in 2019.

 He represented England at the 2011 European Under-17 Championships and at the 2011 FIFA U-17 World Cup.